Kulin nation: People

+The Kulin nation is generally understood to comprise five language groups: the four eastern groups above, together with the Wathaurong and the Djadjawurrung, who occupied the western territories.
+These six groups are sometimes divided geographically, with the four eastern groups referred to collectively as the East Kulin Nation and the latter two as the West Kulin Nation.

 At certain times of the year, these nations would meet at Yarra Falls to settle disputes, to trade, and to hold corroborees.

 Diplomacy

 When foreign people passed through or were invited onto tribal lands, the ceremony of tanderrum – freedom of the bush – was performed.
 This was intended to allow for safe passage and temporary access and use of land and resources by foreign people.
 It was a diplomatic rite involving the landholder's hospitality and a ritual exchange of gifts.